GentleCure Blog

 4 Popular Skin Cancer Apps for Early Detection

 The ability to treat and cure skin cancer relies on early detection of problematic spots on your skin.
 Doctors recommend carrying out a full skin self-examination at least once a month, but it can be difficult to keep track of new or changing moles.
 If you can relate to this struggle, you may be interested in utilizing skin cancer apps on your smartphone or tablet that are designed to identify and track moles and other spots on your skin.
-Below, we’ll provide information on 4 popular skin cancer apps that are available to download now.
+Following is information on four popular skin cancer apps that are available to download now.

 MoleMapper